 Many of you know I have loved french toast since I was a little girl.
 So I could be considered a connoisseur of french toast.
-Several years ago, I had the opportunity to get my first taste of Chunky Cinnamon French Toast from a local bakery called Kneaders.
+Several years ago, I had the opportunity to get my first taste of Kneaders Chunky Cinnamon French Toast.
+Kneaders is a terrific local bakery.
 The french toast is made using their chunky cinnamon bread and is paired with their signature caramel syrup.
 Their syrup is what makes this extra tasty.
 It is also served with strawberries and whipped cream on the side that in my opinion must be utilized when eating their magnificent french toast.

 With the recipe I created, you make the french toast the night before.
 This way those thick slices of bread have plenty of time to get proper soaked in the egg mixture.
 Then all you have to do is fry it up in the morning.
 I also went right to Kneader’s and purchased their bread to make it.
 If you are local, you must do this.
 It is well worth just getting the bread from them.